Xgamer911/Synack_SparkySetup/README.md

 ![after profile link](https://github.com/user-attachments/assets/937dea36-a8a5-47da-a35e-ebebc847c63a)

-8) click Sign in and a browser should open going to https://auth5.jsf.mil
+8) Click Sign in and a browser should open going to https://auth5.jsf.mil

 ![Connect](https://github.com/user-attachments/assets/1a4cbbe4-8a8b-41df-8de6-6e2a1933c741)